codethread/mid-level-web-dev/README.md

 skill is internalised, creating a firm foundation for further skills to build upon.

-To my mind a developer who is someone that can make something work, and their journey towards senior is understanding how to build something that will *also* scale.
+At this entry level, focus on completing a task, don't obssess over performance, scalable, or 'clean' code.

-You won't know clean code until you have stumbled and fallen face first into your own filth laden code - ideally with a good mix of other people's too to really push the point home.
+You won't know clean code until you have stumbled and fallen face first into your own filth laden code - ideally with a good mix of other people's too, to really push the point home.
 You need to write a lot of code, which means repetition, practice, and enthusiasm to just build things.
 Once you've come to hate your own creations, congratulations, welcome to the club, you're now ready to learn about